Economic resilience

 - Consider upcoming special expenses, like vacations and holidays.
 Choose a frugal pathway and prioritize practical gift-giving.

-There are thousands of guides out there for smart financial decision making, and I’m no expert.
-I do know it’s starting to look like a 1930’s style great depression is possible.
+There are thousands of guides out there for smart financial decision making, and the approach you take will depend on your specific circumstances and also your personality.
 Now is the time to look at your finances and see if you have any room to prepare.